MRSRL/complex-networks-release/README.md

 Various complex-valued utility functions are in complex_utils.py.
 This includes complex-valued convolution, complex-valued transposed convolution, and various complex-valeud activation functions such as CReLU, zReLU, modReLU, and cardioid.

+## Testing
+Testing can be run using a similar script to training, found in test_script.
+One such example is:

+    TYPE=complex
+    ITERATIONS=4
+    FEAT=256
+    ACTIVATION=cardioid
+    LOG_DIR="f"$FEAT"_g"$ITERATIONS
+    python3 test_images.py \
+        --train_dir $TYPE"_"$ACTIVATION \
+        --mask_path masks \
+        --dataset_dir data \
+        --log_root $LOG_DIR \
+        --shape_z 256 --shape_y 320 \
+        --num_channels 8 \
+        --batch_size 2 \
+        --device 0 \
+        --max_steps 50000 \
+        --feat_map $FEAT \
+        --num_grad_steps $ITERATIONS \
+        --activation $ACTIVATION \
+        --conv $TYPE

+This script will run a deep learning reconstruction on a trained model with the specified parameters.
+It will also perform CS reconstructions using BART, and compute aggregate image metrics PSNR, SSIM, and NRMSE for each test image.
+Test images will be saved in a folder entitled "images" in the model directory.

 ## References
 1. https://github.com/mrirecon/bart
 2. http://mridata.org